Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Volumen de un cubo)
 **Cube volume**: in a cube, let $s$ be the the length of any of its sides, and $V$ be its volume, then $V = s^3$.

-(Trapezoide)
+(Trapecio)
-**Trapezoid**: a quadrilateral with two parallel sides and two non parallel sides.
+**Trapezoid**: a quadrilateral with two opposite parallel sides and two opposite non parallel sides.
 This configuration creates a shape where the two parallel sides are opposite, and the non parallel sides are also opposite.

-The two parallel sides in a trapezoid have different sizes, and they are called the bases (las bases), there is a smaller base and a bigger base.
+The two parallel sides in a trapezoid have different sizes, and they are called the bases (las bases), there is a short base (base corta) and a long base (base larga).
 The height of a trapezoid is the distance between its bases.

+(Trapecio isósceles)
+**Isosceles trapezoid**: a trapezoid with its two non-parallel sides congruent.

+(Segmento medio de un trapecio | mediana de un trapecio) **Midsegment of a trapezoid**: in a trapezoid, the midsegment is a segment that connects the two midpoints of the non-parallel sides.
+In a trapezoid $ABCD$, in which $E$ is the midpoint of $\overline{AD}$ and $F$ is the midpoint of $\overline{BC}$, $\overline{EF}$ is the midsegment of $ABCD$.

+(Deltoide | Cometa)
+**Kite**: a quadrilateral that consists of two pairs of congruent adjacent sides.

+(Deltoide cóncavo | Punta de flecha)
+**Dart**: a concave kite.

+(Partes de un deltoide)
+**Kite parts**: in a kite, the angles between the congruent sides are called vertex angles (ángulos de los vértices), and the two remaining angles are called non-vertex angles (ángulos no de los vértices).

 (Área de un trapezoide)
 **Trapezoid area**: in a trapezoid, let $b$ be the length of the smaller base, let $B$ be the length of the bigger base, let $h$ be the height, and let $A$ be the area, then $A = \frac{1}{2}h(b + B)$.